 Paragon Backup & Recovery Community Edition makes the job of copying your data a cinch.
 The wizard-based interface allows users to backup up entire systems, partitions, folders and files, down to location and file type.
 Users can use the program to easily set up a schedule for backups, and also set custom parameters for backup scenarios.

 There is also a data management toolset that includes a WinPE recovery medium to help create a rescue system on a USB stick.
 This enables users to access hard drives, even if Windows doesn't boot.

 Data can be backed up to CD/DVD, local hard drive, external drive, iSCSI device or any network target.
 EaseUS ToDo Backup also gives users access to 250GB of free cloud storage.

-This free backup software can be configured to automatically backup data from individual files to an entire drive.
+Comodo Backup can be configured to automatically backup data from individual files to an entire drive.
 It can even backup individual email accounts and browser data.

 It supports full backup, differential backup, incremental backup, as well as synchronised backup.
 Backups can be saved to a local drive, optical media like a CD/DVD/BD disc, network folder, external drive, FTP server, or sent to someone over email.
 Backups can be saved using the popular ZIP or ISO format as well as Comodo's CBU proprietary format.

 Windows File History

 Sometimes, the simplest option is the best, and Windows File History offers users capable backup options without the need for any third-party software.
 To activate File History, users need only navigate to their system settings, then ‘update and security’ and finally ‘backup.’
 Here, a drive can be designated for backups, along with the folders that the user desires to be backed up, and the frequency with which backups should be performed.